dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 ::: zone pivot="dotnet-5-0"

 By default, reference data is only cached for each call to <xref:System.Text.Json.JsonSerializer.Serialize%2A> or <xref:System.Text.Json.JsonSerializer.Deserialize%2A>.
-To persist references from one `Serialize`/`Deserialize` call to another one, root the <xref:System.Text.Json.Serialization.ReferenceResolver>ReferenceResolver instance in the call site of `Serialize`/`Deserialize`.
+To persist references from one `Serialize`/`Deserialize` call to another one, root the <xref:System.Text.Json.Serialization.ReferenceResolver> instance in the call site of `Serialize`/`Deserialize`.
 The following code shows an example for the following scenario:

-* You write a custom converter for `Company` type.
+* You write a custom converter for the `Company` type.
 * You don't want to manually serialize the `Supervisor` property, which is an `Employee`.
 You want to delegate that to the serializer and you also want to preserve the references that you have already saved.

-Here are the Employee and Company classes:
+Here are the `Employee` and `Company` classes:

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/CustomConverterPreserveReferences.cs" id="EmployeeAndCompany":::